Print

 Ingredients

-• 1 lb. fingerling Yukon gold potatoes (or small potatoes), halved lengthwise
+• 1 lb. fingerling or Yukon gold potatoes (or other small potatoes), halved lengthwise

-• 1 small purple cabbage (2 – 2 ½ lbs.), outer leaves and core removed and cut into eight (8) wedges
+• 1 small (~ 2 lb.) red cabbage, outer leaves and core removed and cut into 8 wedges

-• 1 ½ tablespoon olive oil or avocado oil
+• 1 ½ tablespoons olive oil or avocado oil

-• Several sprigs of fresh thyme or ¾ teaspoon dried thyme
+• 6-7 sprigs fresh thyme or ¾ teaspoon dried thyme

 Instructions

 1. Preheat the oven to 400℉.
-Spray a large rimmed baking sheet with cooking spray or line with parchment paper for easy clean up.
+Mist a large rimmed baking sheet with cooking spray or line with parchment paper.

-2. Place potatoes, onion, garlic, and cabbage on the baking sheet, being careful not to separate the leaves of each cabbage wedge.
-Drizzle with oil.
-Gently toss the potatoes, onions, and garlic with oil and carefully rub the oil over the surface of the cabbage wedges.
+2. Place the potatoes, onion, garlic, and cabbage on the baking sheet, being careful to keep the cabbage wedges intact.
+Drizzle the oil over top then gently toss the potatoes, onions, and garlic with the oil.
+Carefully rub the oil over the surface of the cabbage wedges.

 3. Turn the potatoes cut-side down.
-Arrange the kielbasa over potatoes and onions.
-Sprinkle all with salt and pepper and nestle thyme sprigs into the veggies.
-If using dried thyme, sprinkle over the veggies along with the salt and pepper.
+Arrange the kielbasa pieces between the vegetables.
+Sprinkle the salt and pepper over top of the ingredients and nestle the fresh thyme sprigs into the veggies.
+If using dried thyme, sprinkle it over the veggies along with the salt and pepper.

-4. Place pan in preheated oven and bake 32-35 minutes, rotating pan halfway through the baking time, or until the potatoes are tender and golden brown on their undersides.
+4. Place the pan in the preheated oven and bake for 32-35 minutes, rotating the pan halfway through the baking time, or until the potatoes are tender and golden brown on their undersides.

-5. While the kielbasa and veggies bake, make the creamy mustard sauce by combining the sour cream, mustard, vinegar, garlic powder, and salt in a small bowl.
-Mix well to combine.
+5. While the kielbasa and veggies bake, make the creamy mustard sauce: In a small bowl, combine the sour cream, mustard, vinegar, and garlic powder.

-7. Leftovers may be stored in an air tight container in the fridge for up to 4 days.
+7. Store leftovers in an airtight container in the fridge for up to 4 days.

 Notes